KyleMondinaPortfolio/Simplified-OpenStack-Object-Storage/README.md

 # Simplified OpenStack Object Storage (SOSS)
 An implementation of a simplified OpenStack object storage using C++.
 SOOS stores and retrieves files on a distributed file system with scale and provides software-defined-storage (SDS), which is scalable, durable, available, manageable, flexible, adaptable, open, economic, and eventually consistent.

-Programming assignement of Santa Clara University's Cloud Computing Class.
+This project was completed as part of COEN 241 - Cloud Computing at Santa Clara University under the guidance of Professor Ming-Hwa Wang.

 ## SOSS Features
 - proxy process communicates with external clients, and accepts download, list, upload, (stat,) and delete operations